Haris-Mughal/Ai-Connectivity-Hackathon/README.md

 ## Updates

-- **File Upload Sidebar:** The file upload functionality is currently hidden as the vector database already contains preloaded energy datasets.
+- **File Upload Sidebar:** The file upload functionality is currently hidden as the vector database already contains preloaded network datasets.
 - **Re-enable Sidebar:** If needed, uncomment the sidebar code in `app.py` to allow file uploads.
 Instructions for enabling this feature are provided in the `Usage` section.